-When your home appreciates you have a bigger asset to borrow against, and you'll create a higher profit when you sell.
+When your property appreciates you have a larger asset to borrow against, and you'll create a higher profit when you sell.

-There are various reasons why property values in Port Charlotte shift.
-So, how do you know what you're purchasing this year will appreciate over time?
+Property values in Port Charlotte vary for different reasons, so how do you know what you're purchasing this year won't depreciate the day after you close?

-Choosing an agent in Port Charlotte who is familiar with the factors that influence local prices is the most important element.
+Choosing a REALTOR® in Port Charlotte who understands the factors that drive local prices is the most important thing to consider.

 It goes without saying that

-there are numerous issues on a national level that affect your home's value: unemployment, mortgage rates, business growth, and more.
+there are quite a few issues on a national level that affect your home's value: unemployment, interest rates, business growth, and more.

-But the most influential factors that decide your property's value are specific to the local Port Charlotte economy and housing market.
+But the most influential factors that figure your house's value are specific to the local Port Charlotte economy and housing market.

-So those areas consistently appreciate, or retain their value, best.
+So these communities typically appreciate, or keep their value, best.

-Recent home sales - Are homes on the market 30, 60, or 90 days or even longer?
-What was the final sales amount compared to the asking price?
-Some information can often be retrieved from public records, but a good agent with access to the local MLS will often provide a more complete picture.
+Trends in home sales - Are homes on the market 30, 60, or 90 days or even longer?
+Are sellers needing to discount much or offer concessions Some information can often be retrieved from public records, but a good agent with a login to the local MLS will often be able to provide a more complete picture.

 Appreciation history - Have home prices risen or declined over the past 5 to 10 years?
 Is the area considered desirable because of its location or affordability?